doctordns/ReskitBuildScripts/README.md

 ### Configure DC1 (and your host!)

 Depending on the version of 2019 you use you may need to enter a Product key (or to direct setup to must move on).
-So once DC1 is created,you can run Configure-DC1-1 to create DC1 system as a DC in the Reskit.Org domain.
+So once DC1 is created,you can run **Configure-DC1-1.ps1** to create DC1 system as a DC in the Reskit.Org domain.
 This script also sets up the host to do CredSSP into DC1.
-THen run Configure-DC1-2 to complete the setup of DC1.
+Then run **Configure-DC1-2.ps1** to complete the setup of DC1.

 ### Create SRV1, SRV2

 Once you have the DC created, you can create the other servers.
-Use the **New-RKVM** script to create SRV1, SRV2
+Use the **New-RKVM.ps1** script to create SRV1, SRV2

 ### Configure SRV1 and SRV2

-Use the **Configure-SRV1-.ps11** scripts to create SRV1 Use the **Configure-SRV2-1.ps1** scripts to create SRV2
+Use the **Configure-SRV1-.ps11** scripts to create SRV1.
+Then use the **Configure-SRV2-1.ps1** scripts to create SRV2

 ### Create other VMs

-For each additional VM, use #New-RKVM# to create the VM.
+For each additional VM, use **New-RKVM.ps1** to create the VM.
 For the most part, the additional VMs need no additional configuration as that work is done by the individual recipes.
 IF pre-configuration of any VM is needed, additional **Configure-<SERVER>-1** files are created.